pepollms/tracker/_doc/operations.md

 [^postgres_945_17_2]: PostgreSQL 9.4.5 §17.2 [http://www.postgresql.org/docs/9.4/interactive/creating-cluster.html](http://www.postgresql.org/docs/9.4/interactive/creating-cluster.html)

-### Starting the Database Server
+### Starting and Stopping the Database Server

-The database server may be started using `systemctl`.
+The database server may be started using the GNU/Linux `systemctl`.
+The program `systemctl` controls the systemd system and service manager.

-It runs the database server in the background so there is no need to keep an open console as when using the `postgres` command.
+The following command runs (starts) the PostgreSQL database server in the background:

 ~~~
 $ systemctl start postgresql
 ~~~

-### Stopping the Database Server

-The corresponding command to stop a running database server is:
+And the corresponding command stops a running database server:

 ~~~
 $ systemctl stop postgresql
 ~~~

+Note that the command requires a privilege to execute and will prompt for the password of the current user.